A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

-The electric-field spectra $\Espec$ and $\nlfreq$ for different turbulence simulations are compared on the right of Fig.~\ref{fig:spectra}, where we compute $\nlfreq$ from its spectrum: $\nlfreq \approx k_\perp\sqrt{k_\perp\zpspec}$ \cite{Bott2021-vp}.
-In contrast to the wide inertial range of the imbalanced RMHD simulation, FLR-MHD captures the transition from an Alfv\'en-wave to kinetic-Alfv\'en-wave cascade \cite{Schekochihin2009-qo}, with the electric-field specturm approaching a $-1/3$ scaling at $k_\perp\ion{\rho}\gtrsim 1$.
-The presence of a helicity barrier is clearly seen in the imbalanced FLR-MHD simulations via the steep drop in spectra at $k_\perp\proton{\rho}\lesssim 1$, as observed in the solar wind \cite{Kiyani2015-yk,Bowen2020-wa} and previous simulations \cite{Meyrand2021-ix,Squire2022-dm,Squire2023-jn}.
-The steep spectral slope of the helicity barrier also causes $\nlfreq$ to reach a maximum at $k_\perp\proton{\rho}\lesssim 1$ scales.
+The electric-field spectra, $\Espec$, and the nonlinear frequency of fluctuations, $\nlfreq$, for different regimes are also compared in Fig.~\ref{fig:spectra}, where we compute $\nlfreq$ from its spectrum: $\nlfreq \approx k_\perp\sqrt{k_\perp\zpspec}$ \cite{Bott2021-vp}.
+The balanced FLR-MHD simulation captures the transition from an Alfv\'en-wave to kinetic-Alfv\'en-wave cascade \cite{Schekochihin2009-qo}, with $\Espec$ approaching a $k_\perp^{-1/3}$ scaling at $k_\perp\proton{\rho}\gtrsim 1$.
+The presence of a HB is clearly seen in the imbalanced FLR-MHD simulations via the steep drop in spectra at $k_\perp\proton{\rho}\lesssim 1$, as observed in the solar wind \cite{Kiyani2015-yk,Bowen2020-wa} and previous simulations \cite{Meyrand2021-ix,Squire2022-dm,Squire2023-jn}.
+The steep spectral slope of the HB causes $\nlfreq$ to reach a maximum at $k_\perp\proton{\rho}\lesssim 1$.
 This maximum, and the corresponding spectral break in $\Espec$, shifts to larger scales as the energy grows in time.